fairdirect/foodrescue-app/README.md

 # 3. Usage

-Some tips for using the application:

-* Good and even lighting is important for fast barcode recognition.
+Tips for scanning a barcode:

+* Hold the barcode orthogonal into the camera and keep it steady for several seconds.
+That is the best way to get a scan.
+The camera simply needs up to a few seconds to adjust exposure and focus to capture the barcode perfectly.
+This is a gradual process, so if you change something in the scene too early to "help" the camera, it will just slow down the barcode scanning as the camera has to start its adjustment process again.

+* It does not matter if the barcode's image is slightly distorted, means if the barcode's corners have somewhat different distances from the camera.

 * Barcode scanning works only when the barcode lines are either vertical or horizontal on your screen, or slanted up to about 15° from that.
 When the lines are 45°, no barcodes are recognized.

-* It does not matter if the barcode's image is slightly distorted, means if the barcode's corners have somewhat different distances from the camera.
+* Good and even lighting is important for fast barcode recognition.

 * Extreme contrast between the barcode and a large surrounding area will lead the camera to overexpose or underexpose the barcode.
 In that case, try moving the barcode closer to the camera so less of the surrounding area is visible.

+* In rare cases there can be misreadings if more than one barcode is visible and barcodes overlap partially.
+Numbers would then not correspond to either barcode.
+Overlapping barcodes will not happen in live usage, but might when testing with pieces of paper.

 The following keyboard combinations are available: